How Can The Case Study Method Be Used To Develop Non-routine Problem Solving In The High School Biology Classroom?

 The research question addressed in this project was, how can the case study method be used to develop non-routine problem solving in the high school biology classroom?
 The key factors influencing this capstone include: brain research, how students learn best when provided a realistic, familiar context, and the impact of professional development with the use case studies.
 The author details research that leads to the development of a curriculum founded on case studies to strengthen non-routine problem solving skills while mastering content.
 She describes a process to implement this teaching strategy into the high school biology classroom and to evaluate how well students are able to develop non-routine problem solving skills while simultaneously achieving a deep understanding of content.

 Vance, Jeanette C., "How Can The Case Study Method Be Used To Develop Non-routine Problem Solving In The High School Biology Classroom?"
 (2015).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 100.